cse264/final-project-f24-asd825/README.md

  0. clone the repo

  1. First, I've included a .env.example file with all the necessary api keys and DB connection variables.
-I know that's not the proper way but it was done for the Grader's convient
+I know that's not the proper way but it was done for the Grader's convenience

  2. Rename the .env.example file to .env